NVIDIA/DIGITS/docs/GettingStarted.md

 DIGITS also provides visualizations and statistics about the weights and activations of each layer in your network.

 ![Classified one image](images/classified-one-image.jpg)

+## Getting Started With Torch7 in DIGITS

+Follow [these instructions](GettingStartedTorch.md) for information on getting started with Torch7 in DIGITS.